phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

 analyze all of your characters (including the constant ones) and violate the assumption of unlinked characters.
-In short, |phyco| performs better when you use all of the sites (including the constant ones) compared to reducing the data to only one variable character per locus.
+In short, |phyco| performs better when you use all of the sites (including the constant ones) compared to reducing the data to only (effectively) unlinked variable characters.
 The example data sets we'll be analyzing consist of 50 loci each comprising about 90 linked sites.